Legal Rights for Veterans With Mesothelioma

 If you are a veteran or former servicemember who has been diagnosed with mesothelioma, you may want to apply for veterans benefits through the Department of Veterans Affairs (VA).
 These may include disability benefits and reimbursement for medical costs for living veterans, or survivor benefits (also called “dependency” or “indemnity compensation”) for family members of veterans who have already passed.

 However, most veterans are also eligible to pursue legal action against the asbestos companies responsible for their exposure and illness.
-Legal options for veterans with mesothelioma, asbestosis, or other asbestos-related disease include personal injury lawsuits, wrongful death lawsuits, and asbestos trust fund claims.
+Veterans have legal rights.
+Those with mesothelioma, asbestosis, or other asbestos-related disease include personal injury lawsuits, wrongful death lawsuits, and asbestos trust fund claims.

 How to File a Legal Claim